Welcome to today's edition of the Rush 24-7 podcast.

 The Donald.

-Not officially joined the birther movement, but he's saying, you know, I we don't know anything about this guy.
+Not officially joined the birther movement, but he's saying, you know, we don't know anything about this guy.

 Media hadn't found one person that knows this guy from anywhere outside of Harvard.

-We got the audio sound bites coming up.
+We got the audio soundbites coming up.

 Here's Mrs. Clinton.

-He said, Let's talk about Libya.
+He said, let's talk about Libya.

-Looks like Qaddafi has won.
+Looks like Gaddafi has won.

 No, I would not accept that promise.